-The ls command is one the most commonly used commands in daily Linux/UNIX operations.
+The ls command is one of the most commonly used commands in daily Linux/UNIX operations.
 The command is used in listing contents inside a directory and is one of the few commands beginners learn from the onset.
 In this guide, we will discuss Common ls commands in Linux and other parameters as well that may be used alongside the command.

 Table of Contents